New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Made detection of invalid chars before and after digits more robust

+### 0.2.9

+- Allow appending an a or b to a section number

 ## Extension Development

 Development of the extension can be done as follows: